jfm-so/mysqlledger/README.md

 Info:
 Balance your checkbook with ease using your smartphone or Computer.

-Want to keep it super private?
-Add a .htaccess file.
+Updates:
+  * Username and Password Login

 Planned Features:
-  * Built in Username and Password Protection
   * Nicer Theme